January 23, 2018

 - Ensure proxies are in the local region of the client.

-Microsoft offers the following guidance when it comes to bandwidth planning for Office 365:
+Microsoft offers the following guidance when it comes to bandwidth planning for Microsoft 365:

 - Up to 25 users: Use Excel calculators.